Eastern Nazarene College

-The Eastern Nazarene College (ENC) is a private, Christian college in Quincy, Massachusetts.
+The Eastern Nazarene College (ENC) was a private, Christian college in Quincy, Massachusetts, United States.
 Established as a holiness college in Quincy, Massachusetts, in 1900, the college moved to Rhode Island for several years.
 With its expansion to a four-year curriculum, it relocated to Wollaston Park in 1919.
 It has expanded to additional sites in Quincy and, since the late 20th century, to satellite sites across the state.
 Its academic programs are primarily undergraduate, with some professional graduate education offered.

+The college stopped offering "academic activities" in May 2025.

 History

 New York

 On September 25, 1900, several come-outer Methodist clergy and laymen affiliated with the 19th-century Holiness movement opened a co-educational collegiate institute at the Garden View House in Saratoga Springs, New York.
 In a time when pentecostal served as a synonym for holiness, it was named the Pentecostal Collegiate Institute (PCI).
 It was established to provide liberal education and ministry training in a preparatory academy, four-year college, and theological seminary.
 PCI operated under the auspices of the Association of Pentecostal Churches of America (APCA), a loose association of Wesleyan-holiness churches from eastern Canada down to the Middle Atlantic, and its own board of education.
 Lyman C. Pettit served as its first president.
-PCI was accredited by the New York State Education Department's Board of Regents of the University of the State of New York and was given state funding because a public school did not exist there at the time.
+PCI was accredited by the New York State Education Department's board of regents of the University of the State of New York and was given state funding because a public school did not exist there at the time.
 In 1901, the institute changed locations in Saratoga Springs, from the Garden View House to the former Kenmore Hotel.